 Tour, Eat, Shop!

 Local restaurants will provide food tastings at each of the Tour homes.
-These restaurants include local favorites, such as La Tavola, Moore Farms and Friends, Murphy’s, Highland Tap, Atkins Park, Timone’s, Noche, El Taco, Fontaine’s, San Francisco Coffee Roasting Co., and Tapa Tapa.
+These restaurants include local favorites, such as Murphy’s, Highland Tap, Atkins Park, Noche, El Taco, Fontaine’s, San Francisco Coffee Roasting Co., Savi Provisions, and Marlow’s Tavern.

 The VHCA is a non-profit organization supported exclusively through volunteers and fundraising events like the Tour of Homes whose mission is to improve the quality of life in the community.
 The funds raised by the VaHi Tour of Homes will go to support various projects around Virginia Highland including neighborhood park improvements, safety, sidewalk and traffic concerns, planning and preservation, and other community efforts.